 Yes, each one will require a sitter- but think of it this way– the money you’re spending is truly an investment in your relationship and a chance to step our of your roles as parents and connect as two adults— ( imagine that)!

-And so this August, parents I encourage you to do something with your spouse that has absolutely nothing to do with your kids.
+And so this summer, parents I encourage you to do something with your spouse that has absolutely nothing to do with your kids.

 If you need some inspiration, check out four fun activities that hopefully will reignite that spark that has been dormant in your marriage and was the catalyst for this family you hold so dear.